 Traveling in Şanlıurfa is a great idea but not easy.
 Here I give you some tips.
 Do not worry about food or pickpockets.
 Buses and taxis make your transport easy if you do not want to walk.
 Your problems are different in this conservative area and mainly concern ‘the rules’ and personal safety.

 Conservatism and safety Traveling in Şanlıurfa is traveling in a conservative place.
 The general norm here is orthodox Islam and it is known that radical elements are also here.
 Be aware that the center of the ISIS-calliphate was next to the province of Şanlıurfa (so-called capital Raqqa only 70 kilometers away).
-A friend of mine who visited 2 months before me noticed quite some Dutch license place on cars (‘Syrië-gangers’), radicals who had fought in Syria and passed the border to be more safe in Turkey as they were loosing the fight in Syria.
+A friend of mine who visited 2 months before me noticed quite some Dutch license plates on cars (‘Syrië-gangers’), radicals who had fought in Syria and passed the border to be more safe in Turkey as they were loosing the fight in Syria.
 I myself didn’t see them by the way.
 However, conservatism can be felt in many aspects.

-For example I was in a dolmuș-bus and after the other passengers had left, the driver started to criticize me for travelling alone as a woman, and how that problem should be solved now.
+For example I was in a dolmuș-bus and after the other passengers had left, the driver started to criticize me for traveling alone as a woman, and how that problem should be solved now.
 I responded that there was no problem because Turkish hospitality is unbelievably wonderful and that everybody is willing to help me as a guest.
 He immediately confirmed my view, yes, Turkish hospitality was beyond what any country had to offer (Turkish nationalism is always strong 😊).
 Then he frowned, I think he understood that after his praise of Turkish hospitality, he couldn’t go back to the subject of me-alone being a problem.

-As for safety in general, it is unusual for women to be on the street after sunset, unless accompanied by men.
+It is unusual for women to be on the street after sunset, unless accompanied by men.
 For safety in general: if you are not used to travel in risky, unsafe areas, do not go to Şanlıurfa on your own.
 There are group journeys, although not many because companies can not always deal with the risks of this region either.
 Be vigilant: personal safety is your main concern here, 24/7.
 Certainly do not go to places outside Şanlıurfa city or Göbeklitepe site without anybody knowing that you go there and without knowing who is your protection on the spot when problems occur.
 Generally speaking in places like Harran and Sogmatar you are unprotected unless you organize it and speak the language (Turkish or Arab).

 Concerning robberies and the like, you are very safe traveling in Şanlıurfa.
 Look at the jewellers: they all have their door widely opened to the public, during day time and even after sunset.
 ‘We all know each other here’, a local told me.
 Anyway stealing is considered as a very bad thing.
 If you have to pay something, you could give your wallet to the person you have to pay to – and it will be dealt with correctly.
 Nobody grabs your bag in the street.
 As a woman, I was maybe judged a lot but I was not at all harassed, not one single time.
 Anybody you ask help from, will help you.
 First of all Turcs love to help someone out, second they have a culture where everybody is used to ask little services, third you are a guest and hospitality is key, also in Şanlıurfa.